Use Cases For Account Aggregator Framework

 3. Analytics on Investments

-In the current setup, the collection of data is a very cumbersome process, there could be too many hops to acquire, extract and process the data.
-In the AA world Robo advisors will receive digital data directly from the data fiduciaries (FIPs such as banks, mutual fund depositories, insurance policies).
+In the current setup, collecting data is cumbersome and requires several steps to acquire, extract, and process it.
+In the AA world, robo advisors will receive digital data directly from data fiduciaries (FIPs, such as banks, mutual fund depositories, and insurance companies).

 5. Reconciliation of Accounts Use Case

 India has 63 million MSMEs.
 As per the MSME committee report, they contribute approximately 30% to our GDP.
-Majority of MSMEs are in the manufacturing sector.
+The majority of MSMEs are in the manufacturing sector.

-Any well-run MSME would like to close its accounts every day.
-MSMEs use financial accounting packages such as Tally, Quickbooks etc. The owner or accountant enters all the banking transactions, invoices in the accounting package.
-It’s a key financial control that helps the owner/proprietor know the true state of cash he/she has in hand.
+Any well-run MSME would like to close its accounts daily.
+MSMEs utilize financial accounting packages, including Tally, QuickBooks, and others.
+The owner or accountant enters banking transactions and invoices into the accounting package.
+It’s a key financial control that enables the owner/proprietor to know the actual state of cash they have in hand.

-It must be noted, currently, only entities regulated/registered with any one of the financial regulators can participate in the AA ecosystem.
+Currently, only entities regulated/registered with a financial regulator can participate in the AA ecosystem.

 Reconciliation in Pre-AA EraReconciliation in AA Era